connervieira/Predator/docs/CONFIGURATION.md

             - When this is set to `true`, console clearing is automatically disabled.
     - `gps` contains settings that control Predator's GPS capabilities across all modes.
         - `enabled` is a boolean determines whether GPS features are enabled or disabled.
+        - `demo_file` is a string that sets a GPX file that Predator will replay location information from for sake of demonstration.
+            - This file path is relative to the working directory.
+            - When this value is not empty, Predator will ignore live GPS information and instead play back the information from the GPX file.
         - `time_correction` contains settings that control how Predator will use GPS information to correct the system date and time.
             - `enabled` is a boolean that determines whether Predator will apply a time offset to correct the system time if the difference between the GPS time and system time exceeds the configured threshold.
             - `threshold` is the amount of time, measured in seconds, that the system time has to drift from the GPS time before Predator will issue a warning, and (if configured to do so) apply a time offset.